Why become a member?

 - Corporate membership is for businesses and government agencies that are currently operating, or have an interest in developing, volunteering among their workforce.

-Click on the links above to explore member benefits and to start your application to become a member of Volunteering Tasmania.
+Click on the link above to start your application to become a member of Volunteering Tasmania.

 Member Directory